DoctorMcKay/node-steam-user/README.md

 console.log(SteamUser.formatCurrency(123.45, SteamUser.ECurrencyCode.EUR)); // 123,45ï¿½
 ```

-### generateAuthCode(secret[, timeOffset])
-- `secret` - A `Buffer`, hex string, or base64 string containing your shared secret
-- `timeOffset` - The number of seconds by which your local clock is off from the Steam servers.
-Defaults to 0.

-Generates a 5-digit alphanumeric Steam Guard code for use with two-factor mobile authentication.

-**Deprecated and will be removed in a future release.
-Use [`steam-totp`](https://www.npmjs.com/package/steam-totp) instead.**

 # Options [^](#contents)

 There are a number of options which can control the behavior of the `SteamUser` object.
 They are: